VrikkaDev/VrikkaDuck-s-AutoTrade/README.md

 Z+C to open config

 ## How to use:
 To trade with villagers: enable `tweakAutoTrade`, open villager trading GUI, hold down `addTrade` hotkey, and click on trade.
-Once the trade has been added to the list, you can now use your trade key to auto-trade
+Once the trade has been added to the list, you can now use your trade key to auto-trade.
 **Note:** When you are holding down the trade key, you cannot trade normally

 ## Credit to beta-testers:
 * TheMaster_Fox
-* *MrSechi
+* MrSechi
-* *Sunderd
+* Sunderd
 * MrHeir